otaviofff/restful-grounding/README.md

 RESTful Grounding was the very first Web Ontology to allow the semantic description of RESTful Web Services.
 It was originally published in the Proceedings of IADIS International Conference WWW/Internet (ICWI), back in November 2009, in Rome.

-This ontology was authored by two Brazilian researches, from the University of Sao Paulo (USP) - Engineering School, as part of their master thesis on RESTful Semantic Web Services:
+This ontology was authored by two Brazilian researchers, from the University of Sao Paulo (USP) - Engineering School, as part of their master thesis on RESTful Semantic Web Services:

 * Otavio Freitas Ferreira Filho
 * Maria Alice Grigas Verella Ferreira